-This fun and accessible show features a compilation of Shakespearean music that puts the tunes in context as four motley musicians deliver performances of music that featured in the plays using authentic period instruments – the lute, recorder, viol and percussion.
+Four motley musicians present a compilation of Shakespearean music, putting the tunes in context as they play authentic period instruments – the lute, recorder, viol and percussion.
 Everybody gets to join in!

 The Gregory Walkers bring together four of Ireland's best musicians.
 Individually the group's members perform classical, renaissance, baroque, contemporary, jazz, world, tango and rock music.
 In The Gregory Walkers they combine their diverse experiences and talents to present an exciting and refreshing approach to the performance of old music.